In this post, I will blog about the Strategies When Examining Keyword Difficulty

 A more accurate number can be obtained using boolean searches.
 Boolean searches are an advanced search operator allowing users to combine keywords with operators (or modifiers) such as AND, NOT and OR to further produce more relevant results.
 For example, a Boolean search could be “hotel” AND “New York.”
 This search would limit the results to only those documents containing the two keywords.

 Let me give you a heads-up warning.
 Google will interrupt your search every once in a while and force you to fill out a Captcha.
-They want to ensure sure the boolean searches are coming from a human.
+They want to ensure sure the boolean searches are coming from humans.

 Remember that just ten(10) sites with better ranking will keep you from being on the first page, but don’t be distracted by the number of competitors.
 There are more important factors to weigh.
 Use them to calculate the keyword difficulty metrics.